ArthurSilvaDantas/ArthurSilvaDantas/README.md

  ## :wave: Nice to meet you, I'm Arthur Silva Dantas!

-I am a Bachelor's student in Software Engineering with experience as a full-stack developer.
-I have knowledge of programming languages such as JavaScript, Typescript and PHP, as well as experience with frameworks, libraries, agile methodologies, and Software Engineering practices aimed at promoting efficient project management.
-I strive to balance my technical and managerial skills, with the goal of developing scalable, user-friendly, efficient, and high-quality software.
-My objective is to contribute to the advancement of Software Engineering in the industry by creating innovative solutions and collaborating on projects that have a positive impact on society.
+I am a Software Engineering student with experience as a full-stack developer.
+I have knowledge of programming languages such as JavaScript, TypeScript, and PHP, as well as experience with frameworks, libraries, agile methodologies, and Software Engineering practices aimed at promoting efficient project management.
+In addition, I have practical experience with Machine Learning and Natural Language Processing, enabling the development of intelligent applications.
+Overall, I strive to balance my technical and managerial skills with the goal of creating scalable, user-friendly, efficient, and high-quality software.

 <div align="center">
   <img height="180em" src="https://github-readme-stats-coral-xi-32.vercel.app/api?username=ArthurSilvaDantas&show_icons=true&theme=dark&include_all_commits=true&count_private=false"/>